bbourqu/deep-research/research/RpuATg9Hs5wgWxVe-246.md

 # Executive Summary

-This document outlines a comprehensive, AI‑driven strategy for building a **complete inventory of hardware, software, and agentic workflows** in a very large retail organization that currently relies on legacy monolithic stacks and lacks a formal labeling or governance system.
+This document outlines a comprehensive, AI‑driven strategy for building a **complete inventory of hardware, software, and agentic workflows** in a very large organization that currently relies on legacy monolithic stacks and lacks a formal labeling or governance system.
 Key outcomes are:

 | Goal | Outcome | Owner | Time‑frame |